Iron Order Motorcycle Club: Charitable actions and philanthropy

+Incidents

+The IOMC goes out of its way to avoid criminal activity and remains steadfast in being an independent and neutral motorcycle club.
+This has resulted in various verbal and physical confrontations with other clubs.

 On June 5, 2013, an altercation involving the Iron Order and Los Lobos MC occurred in Cheyenne, Wyoming.
-The scuffle involved almost 20 people and ended with two arrests for members of the Los Lobos.
+The scuffle involved almost twenty people and ended with the arrests of two members of the Los Lobos MC.

-On June 26, 2014, Zachariah Tipton, a member of the Black Pistons Motorcycle Club, a support club of the Outlaws Motorcycle Club, was shot and killed by an Iron Order prospect Kristopher Stone (who is a medic in the National Guard).
-The Florida State attorney did not charge the member of the Iron Order, claiming they believed his actions to be justified.
+On June 26, 2014, Zachariah Tipton, a member of the Black Pistons Motorcycle Club, a support club of the Outlaws Motorcycle Club, was shot and killed by Iron Order prospect Kristopher Stone in self-defense.
+The Florida State attorney did not charge Stone, stating that they believed his actions to be justified.

-On June 7, 2014, a violent altercation occurred between members of the Iron Order MC and the Chosen Sons Motorcycle Club.
+On June 7, 2014, an altercation occurred between members of the Iron Order MC and the Chosen Sons MC.
 No members of the Iron Order were charged; however, four members of The Chosen Sons MC were arrested and received charges.
-The attorney of one of the accused stated that he believes that "people were selectively charged".
 During this period the group also managed to build up a significant rivalry with the Hells Angels due to their history with law enforcement.

 On February 21, 2015, a shootout occurred in Meridian, Mississippi between members of the Iron Order Motorcycle Club and members of the Pistoleros MC.
 Three people were injured.

 On June 10, 2015, the Iron Order MC was involved in fight with the Iron Horsemen MC in Kentucky.
 One person was hit by a vehicle.
-Later that year, three more people would be shot when altercations occurred between the Iron Order and the Bandidos Motorcycle Club.
+Later that year, three more people would be shot in altercations between the Iron Order and the Bandidos Motorcycle Club.